jesselumarie/jesselumarie.com/blog/content/hello_world.md

 Category: Personal
 Tags: programming,personal
 Slug: hello-world
-Authors: Jesse Furmanek
+Authors: Jesse Lumarie
-Summary: You always remember your first [blag](http://jessefurmanek.com/blog/hello-world.html).
+Summary: You always remember your first [blag](http://jesselumarie.com/blog/hello-world.html).

 There are millions of blogs out there, but this one is mine.
 And that's the point.
 I sometimes think that I understand a programming topic or stasticial concept well, but when I try to explain it to another human, my words fall flat.
 No longer I say!